People

 Biography

-I am a researcher and queer feminist activist from Belarus, deeply committed to transnational and intersectional feminist theorizing and activism.
-I am excited to join USF as an Assistant Professor of Instruction, bringing with me extensive teaching experience in the WGSS curriculum from The Ohio State University.
-Drawing inspiration from bell hooks' concept of pedagogy as a practice of freedom, I view teaching as an opportunity to explore the complexities of social issues and empower students to actively engage with various aspects of their lives across disciplines.
-My teaching philosophy emphasizes collaborative learning and fosters an environment of affirmation and respect.
-I actively draw on my transnational and interdisciplinary experiences to facilitate deep learning and reflection.
+I am a queer feminist researcher and activist from Belarus, committed to transnational and intersectional feminist theory and practice.
+Inspired by bell hooks’ idea of pedagogy as a practice of freedom, I see teaching as a way to explore complex social issues and empower students to engage critically across disciplines.
+My teaching emphasizes collaborative learning and creates a respectful, affirming environment.
+I draw on my transnational and interdisciplinary background to encourage deep reflection and meaningful dialogue.

-My research is rooted in anti-colonial feminist theorizing, focusing on the complexities of multiple imperialisms within and between Europe, Eurasia, and the United States.
-In 2023, I was honored to receive an American Council of Learned Societies Fellowship to work on my book project.
-My current research project delves into the critical genealogies of transnational feminism, emphasizing the connections between U.S. Black women’s transnational activism and Eurasian knowledge production.
-My book project, in particular, explores Black feminist solidarities in Eurasia, examining how these interactions resonate with and contribute to contemporary anti-imperialist feminist movements.
+My research is grounded in anti-colonial feminist theory, examining the complexities of imperialism within and between Europe, Eurasia, and the United States.
+In 2023, I received an American Council of Learned Societies Fellowship to support my book project.
+This work investigates the critical histories of transnational feminism, focusing on connections between U.S. Black women’s activism and Eurasian knowledge production.
+Digital project: The Archive Revisited: Black Feminist Internationalism and Eurasian Knowledge Production.

 Recent Publications

-2020, “(Re)thinking Postsocialism: Interview with Neda Atanasoski and Kalindi Vora” (co-authored with Lesia Pagulich).
-Feminist Critique: East European Journal of Feminist and Queer Studies, special issue “Breaking with Transition: Decolonial and Postcolonial Perspectives in Eastern Europe,” 3: 91–111.
+2020 “(Re)thinking Postsocialism: Interview with Neda Atanasoski and Kalindi Vora” (co-authored with Lesia Pagulich).
+Feminist Critique: East European Journal of Feminist and Queer Studies, special issue “Breaking with Transition: Decolonial and Postcolonial Perspectives in Eastern Europe,” 3: 91–111. https://doi.org/10.52323/376442.
+Reprinted in: Postsocialist Politics and the Ends of Revolution, edited by Neda Atanasoski and Kalindi Vora.
+Routledge, 2023.

 Digital publications